turingschool/curriculum/source/projects/clone_wars.markdown

 * 2: Application has messy views that mix logic and presentation
 * 1: Application shows a lack of understanding around view templates and how they should be used/constructed.

-### 7. Code Sanitation

-The output from `rake sanitation:all` shows...

-* 4: Zero complaints
-* 3: Five or fewer complaints
-* 2: Six to ten complaints
-* 1: More than ten complaints